joelouthan/theologic.us/content/posts/prayers/2020-08-17-am_prayers.md

 My Lord,

 I pray for that you would heal:

+Sean - vertigo double focus.
+Lord heal his mind and body.
+Give him rest and peace.
+Lord show him the love you have for him.

 Sam Im - that Christ would be magnified in his heart and soul and home and family and work and life!